Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems: Numerical experiments

 Note that $0 \leq E(t)\leq1$ (since $0 \leq e(k)\leq1$ for all $k$) and $E(t)$ is non-increasing with respect to $t$.
 It can be considered as a normalized measure of the reduction of the function value with respect to time.
 Then, one can take the average of $E(t)$ over several independent trials, and plot the average $E(t)$ within time $t$ for a given algorithm.

-Fig.\,\ref{Et_log} shows the average $E(t)$ of 10 independent trials of different algorithms for solving \eqref{l1logmodel}.
-From this figure, we can see that PGels performs best in most cases in the sense that it takes less time to return a lower objective value.
+Figure\,\ref{Et_log} shows the average $E(t)$ of 10 independent trials of different algorithms for solving problem \eqref{l1logmodel}.
+From this figure, one can see that our PGels performs best in most cases in the sense that it takes less time to return a lower objective value.